puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 ## Task {{% param sectionnumber %}}.3: Configure application

 There are several options how to configure a Quarkus application.
 We'll show how to do it with environment variables.
-You can overwrite every property in the `application.properties` file with the corresponding environment variable. (eg. server.port=8081 in the application.properties is the same like QUARKUS_HTTP_PORT=8081 as an environment variable)
+You can overwrite every property in the `application.properties` file with the corresponding environment variable. (eg. `quarkus.http.port=8081` in the application.properties is the same like `QUARKUS_HTTP_PORT=8081` as an environment variable) [Quarkus: overriding-properties-at-runtime](https://quarkus.io/guides/config#overriding-properties-at-runtime)

 The environment of the Deployment has to be changed with a new environment variable named `QUARKUS_HTTP_PORT`.